 Practice, practice, practice

-Nearly all partner panel interviews will require you to present your business case and then have a question and answer discussion with the partners.
-You need to be word perfect for the presentation.
-This means practicing it over and over again, until it is stuck in your head.
-After all nerves can do funny things to you!
-Your key messages have to be locked in, so that they just come out the way you want them too.
+Nearly all partner panel interviews will require you to present your Business Case and then have a question-and-answer discussion with the partners.
+You need to be word-perfect for the presentation.
+This means practising it repeatedly until it is stuck in your head.
+After all, nerves can do funny things to you!
+Your key messages must be locked in so they just come out the way you want them to.